$571,322Average Value$347Average Price per Sq Ft61Homes For Sale

 Brookings has scenic landscapes and a dedication to natural beauty

 In Brookings, Oregon, natural beauty and scenic views bring in newcomers and tourists, while a laid-back life and a small community keep residents there for the long haul.
 "People know one another and look out for each other," says Skip Watwood, principal broker at Century 21 Agate Realty and a Brookings resident for 25 years.
-The small city of about 7,000 people is the southernmost coastal Oregon city, just six miles from the California border.
+The small city of about 7,000 people is the southernmost coastal Oregon city, just 6 miles from the California border.
 Sea stacks and dark sand beaches line the coast, and mountains and trees come down to the edge of the Pacific Ocean.
-Azaleas are planted and grown throughout the city, earning it an official designation as an Azalea City as of 2017.
-Brookings is also a Monarch City, a title earned for protecting and preserving monarch butterflies.
+Azaleas are planted throughout the city, earning it an official designation as an Azalea City as of 2017.
+Brookings is also named a Monarch City for protecting and preserving monarch butterflies.
 "The beauty of our area combined with the weather is the main draw," Watwood says.
 "We're also a relatively affordable coastline community with a lot to do."

 Brookings offers natural beauty and scenic views along the southern Oregon coastline.